Dualit

 wrap up:

-• 96% increase in turnover within the first 3 months post-launch
+• 96% increase in turnover within 3 months post-launch

 • 108% increase in average session duration